PepsiCo, Inc. (NASDAQ:PEP) is HighTower Trust Company N.A.’s 9th Largest Position

-HighTower Trust Company N.A. raised its stake in shares of PepsiCo, Inc. (NASDAQ:PEP – Get Rating) by 1.1% in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 83,738 shares of the company’s stock after buying an additional 931 shares during the quarter.
-PepsiCo comprises approximately 1.5% of HighTower Trust Company N.A.’s holdings, making the stock its 9th largest position.
-HighTower Trust Company N.A.’s holdings in PepsiCo were worth $15,219,000 as of its most recent SEC filing.
+HighTower Trust Company N.A. increased its holdings in PepsiCo, Inc. (NASDAQ:PEP – Get Rating) by 1.1% during the 4th quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 83,738 shares of the company’s stock after purchasing an additional 931 shares during the period.
+PepsiCo makes up about 1.5% of HighTower Trust Company N.A.’s investment portfolio, making the stock its 9th largest position.
+HighTower Trust Company N.A.’s holdings in PepsiCo were worth $15,219,000 at the end of the most recent quarter.

-Other institutional investors have also added to or reduced their stakes in the company.
-City State Bank lifted its position in PepsiCo by 6.5% during the third quarter.
-City State Bank now owns 1,986 shares of the company’s stock valued at $324,000 after purchasing an additional 122 shares during the last quarter.
-Hixon Zuercher LLC lifted its position in PepsiCo by 4.6% during the third quarter.
-Hixon Zuercher LLC now owns 26,730 shares of the company’s stock valued at $4,364,000 after purchasing an additional 1,168 shares during the last quarter.
-Hendershot Investments Inc. lifted its position in PepsiCo by 1.2% during the third quarter.
-Hendershot Investments Inc. now owns 95,130 shares of the company’s stock valued at $15,531,000 after purchasing an additional 1,118 shares during the last quarter.
-IAG Wealth Partners LLC lifted its holdings in shares of PepsiCo by 7.4% in the 3rd quarter.
-IAG Wealth Partners LLC now owns 1,504 shares of the company’s stock worth $246,000 after acquiring an additional 104 shares during the last quarter.
-Finally, Suncoast Equity Management lifted its holdings in shares of PepsiCo by 15.2% in the 4th quarter.
-Suncoast Equity Management now owns 8,345 shares of the company’s stock worth $1,508,000 after acquiring an additional 1,100 shares during the last quarter.
-70.76% of the stock is owned by hedge funds and other institutional investors.
+Other institutional investors have also bought and sold shares of the company.
+Paragon Wealth Strategies LLC bought a new position in PepsiCo during the third quarter valued at $27,000.
+Legend Financial Advisors Inc. lifted its holdings in shares of PepsiCo by 125.7% in the 4th quarter.
+Legend Financial Advisors Inc. now owns 167 shares of the company’s stock worth $30,000 after acquiring an additional 93 shares during the last quarter.
+Trifecta Capital Advisors LLC bought a new stake in shares of PepsiCo in the 4th quarter worth about $39,000.
+HBC Financial Services PLLC bought a new stake in shares of PepsiCo in the 2nd quarter worth about $41,000.
+Finally, VitalStone Financial LLC bought a new stake in shares of PepsiCo in the 4th quarter worth about $46,000.
+Institutional investors own 70.76% of the company’s stock.

 Analysts Set New Price Targets

-PepsiCo (NASDAQ:PEP – Get Rating) last announced its quarterly earnings data on Thursday, February 9th.
-The company reported $1.67 EPS for the quarter, beating the consensus estimate of $1.64 by $0.03.
-The business had revenue of $28 billion during the quarter, compared to analysts’ expectations of $26.82 billion.
+PepsiCo (NASDAQ:PEP – Get Rating) last issued its quarterly earnings results on Thursday, February 9th.
+The company reported $1.67 EPS for the quarter, topping the consensus estimate of $1.64 by $0.03.
+The company had revenue of $28 billion during the quarter, compared to analyst estimates of $26.82 billion.
 PepsiCo had a net margin of 10.31% and a return on equity of 51.34%.
-The business’s quarterly revenue was up 10.9% compared to the same quarter last year.
-During the same period in the previous year, the business posted $1.53 EPS.
-As a group, analysts predict that PepsiCo, Inc. will post 7.23 earnings per share for the current year.
+The firm’s revenue was up 10.9% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned $1.53 EPS.
+Sell-side analysts forecast that PepsiCo, Inc. will post 7.23 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which was paid on Friday, March 31st.
+The firm also recently announced a quarterly dividend, which was paid on Friday, March 31st.
 Stockholders of record on Friday, March 3rd were issued a dividend of $1.15 per share.
-This represents a $4.60 annualized dividend and a dividend yield of 2.51%.
-The ex-dividend date of this dividend was Thursday, March 2nd.
-PepsiCo’s dividend payout ratio (DPR) is 71.76%.
+This represents a $4.60 dividend on an annualized basis and a dividend yield of 2.51%.
+The ex-dividend date was Thursday, March 2nd.
+PepsiCo’s payout ratio is 71.76%.

 PepsiCo, Inc engages in the manufacture, marketing, distribution, and sale of beverages, food, and snacks.
 It operates through the following business segments: Frito-Lay North America (FLNA), Quaker Foods North America (QFNA), PepsiCo Beverages North America (PBNA), Latin America (LatAm), Europe, Africa, Middle East, and South Asia (AMESA), and Asia Pacific, Australia and New Zealand, and China Region (APAC).